 As your son in Ann Arbor, Michigan began to act out, he likely began to fall behind in school.
 Whether he has been getting suspended, skipping school, or just not paying attention in class, Jubilee Leadership Academy in a boarding school that can change his attitudes.

-The issue is that many[ traditional high schools aren’t set up to deal with troubled boys.
+The issue is that most traditional high schools aren’t set up to deal with troubled boys.
 Punishing them over and over doesn’t work, and a lack of individualized attention can make it extremely difficult for your son to get caught back up.
 This can even be the case at some boarding schools for boys in Ann Arbor, Michigan!
 However, at JLA, experienced staff will work individually with your son to help him succeed.
-Your son will take part in an individualized program that meets Washington State curriculum, ensuring that he gets the best education available.
+Your son will take part in an individualized program and nationally accredited academics, ensuring that he gets the best education available.

 As a parent, you don’t want your teenager’s unfortunate decisions to ruin his opportunities in life.
 This can be a big concern, as these kinds of problems rarely take care of themselves.
 Problems can tend to snowball, and this is especially true of academics.
 So Jubilee Leadership Academy catches your son before he’s gone too far and gives him the opportunity he needs to catch up in school.
 Your son’s future is important to us at Jubilee Leadership Academy, as we know it is to you.

 With your son’s future in mind, Jubilee has a number of vocational programs teaching troubled boys valuable life skills.
-Even more importantly, your son will develop self-confidence and begin to value himself as he grows into a contributing member of society.
+Even more importantly, your son will develop self-confidence and begin to value himself and others.

 Boys come to Jubilee Leadership Academy from Ann Arbor, Michigan and they are all different.
 They respond to different approaches, have varying backgrounds, and different areas of interest.
 With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, your son will not just learn things but actually apply them in practical work environments!
 You won’t find this sort of future planning at other boarding schools for boys in Ann Arbor, Michigan.
 Boys who were angry and off-track complete this program with a sense of serenity, purpose and, in many ways, they are far ahead of their peers.

 Jubilee Leadership Academy develops leaders.
-Distressed young men like your son arrive at this Christian boarding school in a state of confusion but get much more than just an education and therapy.
+Defiant and angry young men arrive here after exhibiting self-destructive behaviors and attitudes.
+They are mentored and trained for a full year.
 They return to become pillars of their community, sure of themselves, and stronger than ever before.

 Service and leadership are necessary parts of changing the way your son lives.
 Integrating service and leadership into young men as a way of life changes the way they see themselves and the way they feel about other people.
 A large amount of his time at Jubilee will be spent learning skills like empathy, awareness, working in groups, and listening.
 He will then take these skills and practice them hands-on in service activities out in the world.